cgwire/zou/docs/index.md

 docker run -d -p 80:80 --name cgwire cgwire/cgwire
 ```

-Then you can access to the Kitsu API, through `http://localhost/api` and
+Then you can access the Kitsu API, through `http://localhost/api` and
 enjoy the Kitsu web UI at `http://localhost`.

 The credentials are: